A TRUE RAIDERS

 “Ah,” said the Emperor, a man with a deep mustache and a chest covered in medals, “I only lose one man once.”

 “As he left me,” said Cyril, “I realized that what I presume he meant was that the number of his storm-troops was so overwhelming that, in spite of even grave casualties, one attack would be sufficient for victory.
-I did not know then, as we do now, how many men he lost at Verdun – which is a case in point – a good many men several times, If I recollect rightly.”
+I did not know then, as we do now, how many men he lost at Verdun – which is a case in point – a good many men several times, if I recollect rightly.”

 “How do you feel about lawn tennis?” asked Cyril.
-“In my youth I used to regard it as a simple game but now . . . “
+“In my youth I used to regard it as a simple game, but now . . . “

 Castle Fürstenstein, or Schloss Fürstenstein is located in present-day Poland, nearly 50 miles to the southwest of Wrocław.
 During the second world war, the site, now referred to as Ksiaz Castle, was outfitted as a possible refuge for Hitler by the Nazis, who had taken over the castle in 1938.
 Below the castle, using prisoners of war and concentration camp prisoners, the Nazis began building a system of underground tunnels under the Owl mountains as part of Project Riese, which is German for “giant.”
-For years after the war, treasure-hunters and raiders (as recent as excavatec within these underground catacombs in hopes of finding the legendary lost ghost train that had secreted away the Reich’s gold.
+For years after the war, treasure-hunters and raiders excavated within these underground catacombs in hopes of finding the legendary lost ghost train that had secreted away the Reich’s gold.
 There were also rumors that the train contained the pieces of the legendary Amber Room of Russia.
 All they found were train tracks.

-Though Bram Stoker’s Dracula (1897) is referenced by Cyril, there is a historical record of vampire activity near the castle in the the nearby village of Reimswaldau.
+Though Bram Stoker’s Dracula (1897) is referenced by Cyril, there is a local record of vampire activity near the castle in the nearby village of Reimswaldau.
 When resident Georg Eichner died in 1709, his only recorded ‘sin’ was a conversion from Catholicism to Protestantism.
 But that might have been enough.
 Soon after his death, villagers began reported mutilated livestock and a strange figure that seemed to stare at them at night – who looked just like Eichner.

 His widow denied the accusations that Eichner was un-dead and spat upon her accusers.
-But the villagers were so scared, they got the mayor to write an official letter that was delivered to the castle asking the Count Konrad Ernest Maksymilian von Hochberg to personally intervene.
-The count went over the letter meticulously as the villagers waited nervously in the shadow of the castle.
-A few days later, the count himself rode into the village with a man said to be an exorcist.
+But the villagers were so scared they got the mayor to write an official letter that was delivered to the castle asking the Count Konrad Ernest Maksymilian von Hochberg to personally intervene.
+The Count went over the letter meticulously as the villagers waited nervously in the shadow of the castle.
+A few days later, the Count himself rode into the village with a man said to be an exorcist.

 The dead man’s heart was red and plump.
 It looked to be full of life.

-The count had to act.
+The Count had to act.
 He sent eight of his personal guard down into the village to guard Eichner’s grave.
 As they stood watch, day and night, the guards, who were hale and hearty men, heard weird noises and saw a great black bird in the skies above them.

-As this all took place, the count sat watching, seated upon a gilded throne that had been carried down from the castle, covered in thick, warm blankets.
+As this all took place, the Count sat watching, seated upon a gilded throne that had been carried down from the castle, covered in thick, warm blankets.